canyongbs/advisingapp/docs/roles-and-permissions.md

 ## Roles
 Similar to permissions, every initial role made available by the application can be found in the `config/roles` directory.

 Every initial role that the application has is defined in the `config/roles` directory.
-The file name represents the name of the role, and the permissions provided to the role are defined within the `base` and `model` keys as described in the Permissions convention.
+The file name represents the name of the role, and the permissions provided to the role are defined within the `custom` and `model` keys as described in the Permissions convention.

 ## Packages/Modules
 **Future Feature*